vaishnavi0704/vaishnavi/index.md

 docker build -t <our-sample-app-name> .
 ```

-- Here -t is for tagging our Sample-App image.
+- "-t" is for tagging our Sample-App image.
 - We have added "." at the end because our dockerfile is in current directory where we are standing right now i.e., inside app folder.

 ![Step-Image1](./assets/images/11.png)